andrewralon/op1-midi/README.md

 | `--no-device` | Run without a MIDI device — all controls are live but no MIDI is sent |

 No-device mode also activates automatically if no MIDI input or output ports are found at startup, or if `no device` is selected during manual port selection.
 The status bar will show **● no device**.

-The status bar at the bottom of the window shows the connected port name once MIDI is established.

 ---